josecebe/twitter-quotes-are-back/README.md

 To install the "Twitter Quotes are back!" extension, follow these simple steps:

-1. Download the extension from the Chrome Web Store (not yet in the store) or [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/twitter-quotes-are-back).
+1. Download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/twitter-quotes-are-back/bbpjhggnbaikfoankcdaieeohbjdnadc) or [Firefox Add-ons](https://addons.mozilla.org/firefox/addon/twitter-quotes-are-back).

 2. Click the "Add to Chrome" (or "Add to Firefox") button.